bmk15897/Informatica_Export_utlity/Readme.md

 ```
 - give the absolute path where you want to setup the whole folder structure.
 - this will create the folder structure required.
-### 3. Copy the codes from the "CodesToBeCopied" folder in the package to the "Codes" folder in the folder structure.
+### 3. Copy the .py files from the "CodesToBeCopied" folder present in the downloaded package to the "Codes" folder in the folder structure that is created is created using the previous command.
 ### 4. Now you are all set to use the export utility.

 ## Using the export utility